 Your child is both curious and playful and learns by imitating.
 While this should be encouraged, it should be done safely.

 Faucet handles will catch your baby's interest very quickly and a desire to turn them to watch the water come out will soon follow.

 While your baby may not be strong enough to turn the faucet handles now, it won't be too long before he is.
 And that could lead to serious injury.
 Start encouraging good behavior now.

-You can try sitting your baby in the tub facing away front he faucets.
-It is simply amazing how often the “out of sight, out of mind” principle works with babies.
+You can try setting your baby in the tub facing away from the front faucets.
+It is simply amazing how often the "out of sight, out of mind" principle works with babies.

 Your baby can and most likely will grab anything that is within reach of the bathtub.
 While most objects won't cause too much harm, an electrical product is a recipe for disaster.

 So please, get in the habit of unplugging all electrical devices such as shavers and hairdryers when not in use.

 Bath time is extra fun for a child because that's when the bath toys come out.